dinomatic/docs.dinomatic.com/source/docs/akurai/creating-review-pages.md

 You can choose to display related reviews section at the end of each review page.
 For that you need to select at least 1 (max 3) other review pages.

+### Review Snippet

+For all your review pages Akurai generates **Review Snippet Structured data** (schema.org) markup.
+The rating value used is the "Overall Rating" field from [Rating Fields](#ratings-fields) section.
+It is generated automatically so you don't need to do anything.
+You can test your pages [here](https://search.google.com/structured-data/testing-tool).

 ---

 ### Next step